 It’s only a few simple ingredients.

-You can make with a purchased graham cracker crust if you desire, however the tart pan makes for a pretty presentation.
+You can make it with a purchased graham cracker crust if you’d like, but the tart pan makes for a pretty presentation.

 Homemade Dessert Crust

-If you are making a homemade crust, you will want to begin by mixing your ingredients and pressing into a greased removable bottom tart pan.
-I used a rectangle pan but a round tart pan will be pretty as well.
+If you make a homemade crust, you will want to begin by mixing your ingredients and pressing into a greased removable bottom tart pan.
+I used a rectangular pan, but a round tart pan will also be pretty.

 Bake the crust at 350 degrees for approx. 10 minutes until set.

-Be sure to allow crust to cool before adding filling.
+Be sure to allow the crust to cool before adding the filling.

 Limoncello Dessert Filling

-While the crust is cooling, begin to make your filling by pouring whipping creme into a mixing bowl.
-Then use a hand held mixer to beat until it is thick, with a consistency that doesn’t fall from a spoon easily.
+While the crust is cooling, make your filling by pouring whipping creme into a mixing bowl.
+Then use a hand-held mixer to beat until it is thick, with a consistency that doesn’t fall from a spoon easily.

-If you prefer, you can eliminate the coconut and still have a tasty dessert.
+You can eliminate the coconut if you prefer and still have a tasty dessert.

-Place in freezer for a minimum of 4 hours up to a week.
+Place in the freezer for a minimum of 4 hours up to a week.

-Just before serving remove from freezer and garnish.
-I used lemons and blackberries but any fruit would be pretty on the Limoncello Dessert.
+Just before serving, remove from the freezer and garnish.
+I used lemons and blackberries, but any fruit would be pretty on the Limoncello Dessert.